 Knives Vs. Swords | What’s the Difference?

-The best swords are made of high-carbon steel, like 1060 and 1095, to ensure the blade can handle a lot of stress without breaking.
+The best swords are made of high-carbon steel, like 1060 and 1095, to ensure that the blade can handle a lot of stress without breaking.

-Unlike swords, knives have various possible uses, and some are designed with a specific purpose in mind.
+Unlike swords, knives have many possible uses, and some are designed with a specific purpose in mind.
 There are carving knives, kitchen knives, table knives, boning knives, cleavers, and more.
 When you’re comparing a knife vs. a sword, a sword just isn’t as versatile.

 Whether you want a sword or a knife for your collection, Swords of Northshire can help.
 Shop online now to find exactly what you need!